Dear Your Teen:

 On Line Problem-Solving

 When technology enters into the mix, in the form of rumors on social media or gossip in a group chat, it can help to arm your daughter with some basic information about how to cope.
 First, adolescents benefit from validation that this frontier of unkind behavior is something their parents never had to manage.
-Along those lines, they should know that mean online behavior is hard enough when it happens to adults, but it’s even harder for teenagers who are still developing the skills to manage conflict effectively.
+Along those lines, they should know that mean online behavior is hard enough when it happens to adults.
+But it’s even harder for teenagers who are still developing the skills to manage conflict effectively.
 Help your teen understand that face-to-face conflict resolution trumps trying to solve a disagreement via text or online.
-Stay abreast of how heated the conflict becomes by talking with her and checking her texts and social media accounts (with her knowledge).
+Stay abreast of how heated the conflict becomes.
+Talk with her and check her texts and social media accounts (with her knowledge).
 And encourage plenty of opportunities for off-line fun and relaxation.

 Regardless of the situation, asking your daughter, “How do you want to handle this?” is a good place to start.
 Even if she needs a fair amount of support to come up with and carry out a plan, pulling this question out of your parenting toolkit puts her squarely in the driver’s seat, where she belongs.